memcachier/docs/heroku_articles/laravel-memcached.md

 > Do not cache partials that include forms with CSRF tokens.

-Our example does not have any complex partials but for the sake of this tutorial let us assume that rendering the task name in the task list is takes a lot of CPU cycles and slows down our page.
+Our example does not have any complex partials but for the sake of this tutorial let us assume that rendering the task name in the task list takes a lot of CPU cycles and slows down our page.

 First, we need to add the package to our app: